henrydaum/poker-monster/README.md

 I would call it a `failed project` solely on the basis that I could never design an AI that could play as well as *I* could.
 The actual game itself is almost flawless in its design, but I think that was what made it so hard for an AI to learn.

-Even beyond coding, this card game has a deeply entrenched theme of good and evil that continues to fascinate me, even *two years later*.
+Even beyond coding, this card game has a deeply entrenched theme of good and evil that continues to fascinate me, even two years later.

 ## Screenshots:
 <img width="2557" height="1259" alt="Screenshot 2025-10-13 204533" src="https://github.com/user-attachments/assets/aa681b80-cafc-48c3-abce-b5646a2873e8" />